 Vertigo, constant ringing, and nausea… It sounds like a trip on a roller coaster after drinking a cherry slushie!
-This describes everyday life for many people with Meniere’s disease, an inner ear disorder causing vertigo and ringing in the ear.
+It describes everyday life for many people with Meniere’s disease, an inner ear disorder causing vertigo and tinnitus or ringing in the ear.
 Meniere’s can also cause pressure in the ear and possible hearing loss, most often striking people in their 40s and 50s.

-So let’s dig into the incurable disease with no real cause… looking at the most up-to-date research and examining the genetic links.
+So let’s dig into the incurable disease with no discernible cause… looking at the most up-to-date research and examining the genetic links.
 Additionally, we will look at tinnitus on its own – and as a part of Meniere’s.
-I’ll round out this article with the research on solutions for Meniere’s disease and for tinnitus.
+I’ll round out this article with the research on solutions for Meniere’s disease and tinnitus.
+Members will see their genotype report below, plus additional solutions in the Lifehacks section.
+Join today.

-Here is a picture of the structure of the ear so you can visualize where the inner ear is – with the vestibular area and the cochlea.
+Here is a picture of the ear’s structure so you can visualize where the inner ear is – with the vestibular area and the cochlea.
 (Creative Commons License- Wikimedia commons.):

 The membrane can heal up pretty quickly, leading to a cycle of increasing fluid and eventual rupture.
 Tinnitus and vertigo can fluctuate during the cycle when the fluid is building back up again.